Gas Heater vs Portable Gas Heater

 What to Consider with Gas Heating

-A number of things need to be considered when determining your heater sizing:
+- A number of things need to be considered when determining your heater sizing:

-♦ The kW output of the gas heater, not to be confused with the gas Mj input.
+- The kW output of the gas heater.
+Not to be confused with the gas MJ input.

 Heating Area Volume & Climate Zone

-The required kW output required is primarily dependent upon the area to be heated and the climate zone in which you live.
-What you want is the best LPG gas heater for sale that meets this heat output.
+The required kW output primarily depends upon the area to be heated and the climate zone in which you live.
+You want the best LPG gas heater with the right heating capacity (kW) that meets this heat output.
+The following rough guide assumes your ceilings are no higher than 2.4M:

-Very Cold Zone: 1kW output required for each 8.5m²
+- Very Cold Zone: 1kW output required for each 8.5m²

-Cold Zone: 1 kW output required for each 10m²
+- Cold Zone: 1 kW output required for each 10m²

-Cool Zone: 1kW output required for each 13 m²
+- Cool Zone: 1kW output required for each 13 m²

-Mild Zone: 1kW output required for each 16m²
+- Mild Zone: 1kW output required for each 16m²

 Gas Heating Adjustment Factors

-The indicated heating areas would be adjusted down by 5% for each of the following conditions: house built on pillars (non-slab), no carpets on floors, no drapes on windows or a ceiling height exceeding 2.4m.
-This also needs to be factored in when selecting the best LPG gas heater for sale that meets this adjusted heat output.
+The indicated heating areas would be adjusted down by 5% for each of the following conditions: houses built on pillars (non-slab), no carpets on floors, no drapes on windows, or a ceiling height exceeding 2.4m.

-Please note that this is only a guide and individual home designs and situations may vary.
+Deduct an additional 10% if the area does not have ceiling insulation.
+Please note that this is only a guide, and individual home designs and situations may vary.

 Gas Heater Sizing for sale Example #1:

-You live in the Cold Zone and you want to heat an area 5m X 10m, which equals 50m².
+You live in the Cold Zone and want to heat an area 5m X 10m, which equals 50m².
+Because 1kW will heat 10m², you should need a heater with a 5kW output.

 Gas Heater Sizing for sale Example #2:

-Same as the previous example but in this case your ceilings are over 2.4m and you have wood flooring instead of carpeting.
+Same as the previous example, but in this case, your ceilings are over 2.4m, and you have wood flooring instead of carpeting.

+You would need to deduct 5% for each of these two items.
 So, instead of 1 kW heating 10m², it would heat 9m² (10% total reduction).

 This means you would need a heater with 5.6 kW of output (50 ÷ 9).

-Use kW not MJ for Natural Gas or LPG Gas Heater
+Use kW, not MJ, for Natural Gas or LPG Gas Heater

-So, remember to use kW as a comparison and not MJ.
-The efficiency of the gas heater for sale, in converting gas energy to heat, is a key factor.
 For example, a 25MJ LPG gas heater for sale with a 5.8 Star rating has an output of 6.2kW.

 A 25MJ heater with a 2.8 Star rating only has an output of 5.0kW.